Covid-19 is raging across the US, with a surge in cases and hospitalizations causing new disruptions - KESQ

 “We’ve seen that in South Africa, we’re seeing it in the UK, and I’m absolutely certain that’s what we’re going to be seeing here relatively soon,” he said.

-In response, health officials are highlighting the importance for Covid-19 vaccines and boosters.
-While there’s “no doubt” vaccinated individuals will be infected by Omicron, Fauci said told Blitzer, “if you want to be optimally protected and you’re vaccinated, get boosted.”
+Health officials are highlighting the importance for Covid-19 vaccines and boosters.
+While there’s “no doubt” vaccinated individuals will be infected by Omicron, Fauci told Blitzer, “if you want to be optimally protected and you’re vaccinated, get boosted.”

 Universities move online as Broadway cancels performances